-Not long ago, I completed and lived to tell about the House Mountain hike near Lexington.
-I honestly believe this is the most strenuous hike in Virginia.
+Not long ago, I hiked and lived to tell about House Mountain near Lexington.
+I honestly believe this hike tops the list of the most strenuous hikes in Virginia.

 I can also say that all three rocky overlooks (yes, three) are spectacular.
 You’ll want to stop to re-hydrate and catch your breath at each one.
 Trust me.